Qovery/documentation/website/docs/using-qovery/interface/cli.md

 ## Support

-Do you have any issue with Qovery CLI?
+Do you have any issues with Qovery CLI?
 [Open an issue](https://github.com/Qovery/qovery-cli/issues).

 [urls.authorize_qovery]: https://github.com/apps/qovery/installations/new